mrrogercampbell/microsoft-codecamp-lecture-notes/unit-2/ch-19-intro-to-object-relational-mapping.md

 2. Right click the project folder and click `Manage NuGet Packages..`
 3. Search for and install the `Pomelo.EntityFrameworkCore.MySql` and `Microsoft.EntityFrameworkCore.design` package
    * The lecture demos do not tell students to install `Microsoft.EntityFrameworkCore.design` until later but it should be done upfront
-4. Move on to `Part 6: Create and Configure DbContext`

 #### Part 4.1: Configure The Startup.cs File - If You Used Your Own Project Code
 1. Open the `Startup.cs` file
 2. Update the `ConfigureServices()` method by adding the following code after `services.AddControllersWithViews();`: